platformatic/platformatic/docs/guides/prisma.md

 npx db-diff
 ```

-The above command  will generate both an `up` and `down` migration based on your schema.
+The previous command will generate both an `up` and `down` migration based on your schema.
 The generated migration is stored in your `./migrations` directory.
-If you're currently using a different path to store the migration, you can provide the `--migrations-dir` flag followed by the path.
+If you are currently using a different path to store the migration, you can provide the `--migrations-dir` flag followed by the path.

 You can then apply the generated migration using the Platformatic DB CLI: